BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 ### Relations
 <alert type="warning">

-Note that when you're not using the repository, the `?related` will do not work anymore.
+Note that when you're not using the repository, the `?include` will do not work anymore.

 </alert>